android/architecture-samples/todoapp/README.md

 ### Code metrics

-Compared to MVP, the only new classes are TaskLoader and TasksLoader.
+Compared to MVP, the only new classes are LoaderProvider and TasksProvider.
 Parts of the code are simpler as Loaders take care of the asynchronous work.